mctashillong/mctashillong.github.io/pr.md

 # President's Address
 ## 36th Biennial General Conference of MCTA Shillong

-<mark>Honourable dignitaries, distinguished guests, respected colleagues, dear teachers, and friends,</mark>
+Honourable dignitaries, distinguished guests, respected colleagues, dear teachers, and friends,

-<mark>It is both a privilege and a profound responsibility to address this 36th Biennial Conference of the Meghalaya College Teachers' Association.</mark>
+It is both a privilege and a profound responsibility to address this 36th Biennial Conference of the Meghalaya College Teachers' Association.

 As teachers, we are accustomed to speaking about education in terms of classrooms, examinations, syllabi, degrees and careers.
 However, I believe that, at this moment in our country's and state's history, we must view education from a broader perspective.